 The Eucharist is the supreme sacrament of the Church, and the supreme expression of God’s love for His people.
 Christ gives Himself at our disposal and asks us to surrender to Him for our consecration.
 When we commune, the Redeemer gives us Eternal Life and we get transformed into Him.
 His desire for mutual love and self-giving is the essence of the Eucharist, for in giving Himself to us, Christ gives us a share in His Divine Life.

 Our Lord has shown us He is really present in the Eucharist.
 Many Eucharistic Miracles have occurred during times of weakened Eucharistic Faith.
 Most miracles involve incidences in which “the Host has turned into human flesh and blood.”
-Catholics believe the consecrated Host is the Body, Blood, Soul and Divinity of our Lord under the species of bread and wine.
+Catholics believe the consecrated Host is the Body, Blood, Soul and Divinity of our Lord.
 Jesus manifests His Presence more tangibly through the miracles.

-A recent Eucharistic Miracle occured in Buenos Aires, Argentina, in 1996, under the leadership of Cardinal Bergoglio, now Pope Francis:
+A recent Eucharistic Miracle occurred in Buenos Aires, Argentina, in 1996, under the leadership of Cardinal Bergoglio, now Pope Francis:

 “At seven o’clock in the evening on August 18, 1996, Fr.
 Alejandro Pezet was saying Holy Mass at a Catholic church in the commercial center of Buenos Aires.
 As he was finishing distributing Holy Communion, a woman came up to tell him that she had found a discarded host on a candleholder at the back of the church.
 Going to the spot indicated, Fr.
 Alejandro saw the defiled Host.
 Since he was unable to consume it, he placed it in a container of water and put it away in the tabernacle of the chapel of the Blessed Sacrament.”

 On Monday, August 26, upon opening the tabernacle, he saw to his amazement the Host turned into a bloody substance.
 He informed Cardinal Jorge Bergoglio, who gave instructions for the Host to be professionally photographed.
 The photos taken on September 6 clearly showed the Host had become a fragment of bloodied flesh.
 For several years the Host remained in the tabernacle, and the whole affair was kept a strict secret.
 Cardinal Bergoglio decided to analyze scientifically the Host.